tayjlim/SolecTion/README.md

 * Users can read/view all posts for an Item
 * Users can edit their posts for an Item

-## WishList
-* Users can add items to their wishlist
-* Users can remove remove items in their wishlist

 ## Cart
 * Users can add Items to their cart
 * Users can remove Items from their cart